Robust nonconforming virtual element methods for general fourth order problems with varying coefficients: Numerical results

 \section{Numerical results}

-In this section we show some numerical results to verify the a priori bounds from the previous sections for three virtual element spaces. \begin{itemize} \item C1-nc: the nonconforming space from \cite{antonietti_fully_2018,zhao_morley-type_2018} defined by the dof tuple $(0,-1,l-3,l-2,l-4)$ (see Example \ref{example: dof tuples}) and using the default projection operators (see Example \ref{ex: choice of value, edge, edge normal projections}). \item C1-mod: the nonconforming space defined by the dof tuple $(0,-1,l-3,l-2,l-4)$ (see Example \ref{example: dof tuples}) and using the modified gradient projection (see Section \ref{section: perturbation problem}). \item C1-C0: the continuous space from \cite{zhao_nonconforming_2016,zhang_nonconforming_2020} defined by the dof tuple $(0,-1,l-2,l-2,l-4)$ (see Example \ref{example: dof tuples}) and using the default projection operators (see Example \ref{ex: choice of value, edge, edge normal projections}). \end{itemize} We focus on results for $l=2,3,4$.
-Most of the simulations are performed on structured triangular grids but to demonstrate the flexibility of the virtual element method we include some simulations using grids consisting of remapped hexagonal elements also used in \cite{cangiani_conforming_2015,antonietti_fully_2018}.
+In this section we show some numerical results to verify the a priori bounds from the previous sections for three virtual element spaces. \begin{itemize} \item $\Conenonconf$: the nonconforming space from \cite{antonietti_fully_2018,zhao_morley-type_2018} defined by the dof tuple $(0,-1,l-3,l-2,l-4)$ (see Example \ref{example: dof tuples}) and using the default projection operators (see Example \ref{ex: choice of value, edge, edge normal projections}). \item $\Conemod$: the nonconforming space defined by the dof tuple $(0,-1,l-3,l-2,l-4)$ (see Example \ref{example: dof tuples}) and using the modified gradient projection (see Section \ref{section: perturbation problem}). \item $\CzeroconfSpace$: the continuous space from \cite{zhao_nonconforming_2016,zhang_nonconforming_2020} defined by the dof tuple $(0,-1,l-2,l-2,l-4)$ (see Example \ref{example: dof tuples}) and using the default projection operators (see Example \ref{ex: choice of value, edge, edge normal projections}). \end{itemize} We focus on results for $l=2,3,4$ on both structured triangular grids and to demonstrate the flexibility of the virtual element method, on grids consisting of Voronoi cells.
+Figure~\ref{fig: Voronoi grids} contains the images of the first few mesh refinements for this choice of grid.
+Grid data for all considered spaces and mesh refinements is shown in Table~\ref{table: grid data}.

-We first study the simple linear problem with constant coefficients \eqref{eqn: perturbation problem}, showing results with varying $h,\epsilon$.
-As a second example we study convergence of the methods for a linear problem of the general form \eqref{eqn: bilinear form cts} with varying coefficients.
+We first study convergence of the methods for a linear problem of the general form \eqref{eqn: cts problem} with varying coefficients.
+As a second example we study the simple perturbation problem \eqref{eqn: perturbation problem} with constant coefficients, and we show results with varying $h,\epsilon$.
+For both examples, we solve the problem on the domain $\Omega= (0,1) \times (0,1)$.
+The approximation errors are measured in the relative energy norm.

-Finally we highlight how our approach based on general projection operators allows us to handle nonlinear problems by showing results for the Willmore flow of graphs and the Cahn-Hilliard equation.
-Note that no special linearization is required, in both cases we use a standard Newton solver to handle the fourth order nonlinear problems arising from an implicit time discretization.
-This final section is only a first investigation into applying our approach to more complicated settings and it is beyond the scope of this paper to do a detailed analysis.
-We therefore restrict the presentation to the C1-nc space with $l=3$ on triangular grids.
+Finally we highlight how our approach based on general projection operators allows us to handle nonlinear problems by showing results for the Cahn-Hilliard equation and the Willmore flow of graphs.